 Caring for a pregnant dog has many challenges, but in the end, it is all worth the extra effort.

-Pregnant dogs only need more nutrition and calories in the later trimester and especially during the nursing stage.
+Pregnant dogs require more nutrition and calories in later trimesters and especially during the nursing stage.
 The biggest mistake you can make is over feeding your pregnant dog.
 It is important that she does not get fat, but does get the extra nutrients.
-However, once the puppies are born, let the new mom eat as much as she wants to because it takes a lot of energy to produce enough milk for all of the puppies.
-It is a good idea to start switching the diet over to a good puppy food, but do it slowly so the soon-to-be mom wont develop any stomach problems from the extra protein and fat puppy food supplies.
-Start switching the diet over in the last 2 weeks before the impending birth.
-Always have fresh water available at all times.
-It is very important that the pregnant mom stay well-hydrated and offering fresh water can help prevent dehydration from happening.
+Once the puppies are born, let the new mom eat as much as she wants, as it takes a lot of energy to produce enough milk for all of the puppies.
+It is a good idea to start switching the diet over to good puppy food, but do it slowly so the soon-to-be mom wont develop stomach problems from the extra protein and fat puppy food supplies.
+Begin switching the diet during the last 2 weeks before the impending birth.
+Always have fresh water available.
+It is vital the pregnant mom remains well hydrated and offering fresh water can prevent dehydration.

-You should notice an increased appetite later during the pregnancy, but it will probably decrease right before giving birth.
+You should notice an increased appetite later in pregnancy, but it will probably decrease right before giving birth.
 If you start taking the soon-to-be moms rectal temperature, you should see a decrease by one degree right before giving birth.
-So if your dogs normal body temperature is 101 degrees, it may fall to 100 degrees.
-When it does, birthing should take place within 24 hours.
-That is usually the time the appetite falls and your dog may not want to eat at all that day.
+With this in mind, a dog’s optimal body temperature is 101 degrees, but may fall to 100 degrees.
+When/if it does, birthing should take place within 24 hours.
+That is normally the time the appetite diminishes and your dog may not want to eat at all that day.

-Make sure the diet your pregnant dog is on is a good one.
-And though you may think it is wise to supplement your pregnant dog with extra vitamins and minerals like calcium, this is not only not recommended, but can actually increase the chances of birthing complications.
+Make sure your pregnant dog’s diet is the best available.
+Though you may think it is wise to supplement your pregnant dog with extra vitamins and minerals like calcium, this is not recommended.
+This can actually increase the chances of birthing complications.
 Once the puppies are born, supplements may be needed, but this should be discussed with your veterinarian.